The Ultimate Before and After Roof Repair Checklist for Homeowners

 11. Conduct a Final Inspection and Quality Check

 After completing all repairs, conduct a final inspection to ensure everything is in order.
 Check for any missed or unresolved issues and verify that all repairs meet safety and quality standards.
-Pay attention to detail, as even minor oversights can lead to more significant problems down the line.
+Pay attention to detail, as even minor oversights can lead to more significant problems.
 A thorough final inspection ensures your roof is in optimal condition.

 12. Document the Repairs

-Keep detailed records of the repairs you've made, including before and after photos, repair dates, and materials used.
+Keep detailed records of the repairs, including before and after photos, repair dates, and materials used.
 This documentation serves as a valuable reference for future maintenance and potential resale.
 It also helps you track the performance of your repairs and identify any recurring issues that may need further attention.

 13. Schedule Regular Maintenance